 Developing the first National Guideline for Patient Safety Incident Reporting and Learning required specific technical expertise that was provided by a range of organisations.
 The national Department of Health (NDoH) would like to acknowledge the Ministerial Medico-Legal Committee for organising and hosting the first Medico-Legal Summit in January 2015 that set the background for the development of this Guideline.
 These members also gave expert inputs on different draft versions of the Guideline.
 Special thanks to Dr. Valentina Hafner, consultant of the WHO on patient safety who provided inputs on the first draft of the Guideline.
-Dr Neelam Dingra-Kumar, the WHO's coordinator for patient safety and quality improvement, for inviting South Africa to attend the interregional consultation workshop (2016) on patient safety incident RLS in Africa and Asia Pacific held in Colombo, Sri Lanka, where valuable lessons were learned.
-A vote of thanks to the South African National Blood Service (SANBS), the Directorate: Mental Health and Substance Abuse, the Pharmocovigilence Centre of Public Health Programmes and Ms Annie Jautse from the Directorate: Qaulity Assurance within the national Department of Health for providing valuable inputs on various sections within the Guideline.
+Dr Neelam Dingra-Kumar, the WHO's coordinator for patient safety and quality improvement, for inviting South Africa to attend the inter-regional consultation workshop (2016) on patient safety incident RLS in Africa and Asia Pacific held in Colombo, Sri Lanka, where valuable lessons were learned.
+A vote of thanks to the South African National Blood Service (SANBS), the Directorate: Mental Health and Substance Abuse, the Directorate: Affordable Medicines, Pharmocovigilence Centre of Public Health Programmes, Ms Annie Jautse from the Directorate: Quality Assurance and Dr Shaidah Asmall, Senior Technical Advisor from the national Department of Health for providing valuable inputs on various sections within the Guideline.
 Lastly, great appreciation to the Technical Committee of the National Health Council for their guidance throughout the process of the development and approval of the first Guideline.